In this guide, we want to teach you How To Install and Use Iptables on Ubuntu 22.04.

 sudo iptables -L -v

-- The -L parameter is for the list of all rules, and the -v parameter is used to show information in more detail.
+The -L option used in the above command is for the list of all rules, and the -v option is used to show information in more detail.

 In your output you will see: